mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 ## How can I access the DOM element?

-All Material-UI components that should render something in the DOM forward their ref to the underlying built-in component.
+All Material-UI components that should render something in the DOM forward their ref to the underlying DOM component.
 This means that you can get DOM elements by reading the ref attached to Material-UI components:

 ```jsx